A mathematical model of clonal hematopoiesis explaining phase transitions in chronic myeloid leukemia: The Mathematical Model

-At a certain point in time, a mutation (Philadelphia chromosome (Ph)) occurs inside the normal hematopoietic stem cell population (see Howard \textit{et al.} \cite{hhb}), leading to the gradual formation of two distinct populations: normal stem cells and abnormal or leukemic stem cells.
-This mutation, known as $t(9;22)$ (a reciprocal translocation of the ABL gene from chromosome $9$ to chromosome $22$, next to the BCR gene) (see Young \textit{et al.} \cite{y}), causes the entire cell population from the bone marrow to differentiate into two categories: normal cells and abnormal cells.
-In the following, to simplify the notation in the pseudo-chemical reaction network (\ref{R1})-(\ref{R30}), we will denote the normal and abnormal cells at time $t$ as $x_{i}(t)$ and $y_{i}(t)$, respectively, where $i$ ranges from $0$ to $4$.
+At a certain point in time, a mutation (Philadelphia chromosome (Ph)) occurs inside the healthy hematopoietic stem cell population (see Howard \textit{et al.} \cite{hhb}), leading to the gradual formation of two distinct populations: healthy stem cells and malignant or leukemic stem cells.
+This mutation, known as $t(9;22)$ (a reciprocal translocation of the ABL gene from chromosome $9$ to chromosome $22$, next to the BCR gene) (see Young \textit{et al.} \cite{y}), causes the entire cell population from the bone marrow to differentiate into two categories: healthy cells and malignant cells.
+In the following, to simplify the notation in the pseudo-chemical reaction network (\ref{R1})-(\ref{R30}), we will denote the healthy and malignant cells at time $t$ as $x_{i}(t)$ and $y_{i}(t)$, respectively, where $i$ ranges from $0$ to $4$.
 Please refer to the table below for a clear representation:

-Using the aforementioned notations, we can express the complete pseudo-chemical reaction network (\ref{R1})-(\ref{R30}) as a nonlinear system of differential equations, which is:
+Using the aforementioned notations, we can express the complete pseudo-chemical reaction network (\ref{R1})-(\ref{R30}) as a nonlinear system of differential equations, which is: \begin{scriptsize}